Bachelor of Science in Earth and Atmospheric Sciences - Business Option

 |Total Credit Hours||122|

-Pass/fail allowed only for Humanities, Social Sciences, and Free Electives.
+Pass-fail only allowed for Free Electives.

 Minimum grade of C required.

 The EAS with International Plan (EAS-IP) is designed to give a student a solid, global competence within the context of an Earth and Atmospheric Science degree.